codecowboydotio/codecowboy/content/development/everything-is-a-file.md

 # A Simple program
 A very simple program that I have is as follows.

+All this does is print out its name and sleep for 20 seconds.

+It is the building blocks and the basis for what we are about to do next.

 ```C
 [root@fedora ~]# more test.c
 #include <stdio.h>